Portia

 It is so hard for women to keep secrets!

 The soliloquy is one of the play's most painful pieces of self-knowledge.
-Portia has demanded the confidence and now bears the cost of it; she knows the conspiracy is in motion, she cannot intervene, she cannot tell anyone, and she cannot stop pacing.
-The line "I have a man's mind, but a woman's might" is at once a deeply Roman articulation of gendered capacity and an expression of how thoroughly Portia has internalised the framework she is also straining against.
+Portia demanded the confidence and now carries its cost; she knows the conspiracy is in motion, she cannot intervene, she cannot tell anyone, and she cannot stop pacing.
+"I have a man's mind, but a woman's might" is at once a deeply Roman statement about gendered capacity and a sign of how thoroughly Portia has absorbed the very framework she is straining against.
 She can think it; she cannot act on it.
-The play, having given her a single scene of marital triumph in 2.1, immediately shows in 2.4 what the triumph has cost her — and, by 4.3, what it will continue to cost.
+Having given her a single scene of marital triumph in A2S1, the play immediately shows in A2S4 what the triumph has cost her – and, by A4S3, what it will go on costing.

 The Death by Fire

-Portia does not appear on stage again.
-The next news of her comes in the famous quarrel scene of Act 4, Scene 3, when Brutus — having argued bitterly with Cassius and reconciled — informs his friend, almost flatly, that his wife is dead.
+Portia does not appear again.
+The next news of her comes in the great quarrel scene of A4S3, when Brutus – having fought bitterly with Cassius and reconciled – tells his friend, almost flatly, that his wife is dead.

 Original